mendix/cf-mendix-buildpack/README.md

 With sticky sessions there is an increase in resiliency.
 If one instance crashes, only 1/n-th of the users will be affected.
 These users will lose their session state and will have to sign in again.

-#### Configuring Cluster Support (BETA feature for Mendix 6)

-With Mendix 6 it is possible to configure clustering support.
-With clustering support it is possible to run multiple instances of your application to achieve High Availability.
-Clustering support can be enabled by setting the environment variable `CLUSTER_ENABLED` to `true`.

-To optimize performance it is possible to choose for REDIS as State Storage.
-To use that, add the `RedisCloud` service to your application and configure Mendix to use REDIS for State Storage by setting the environment variable `CLUSTER_STATE_IMPLEMENTATION` to `redis`.
-In case your selected REDIS service has limited connections available, configure the maximum amount of connections that REDIS can allocate per Mendix Business Server instance by setting the environment variable `CLUSTER_STATE_REDIS_MAX_CONNECTIONS` to the amount of connections available in your plan divided by the amount of instances you want to run.

-NOTE: Clustering support is a BETA feature and as such not supported by Mendix for production usage.
-Settings and implementations may be changed in future releases!

-NOTE: Enabling clustering support will automatically disable sticky sessions

 #### Configuring Clustering for Mendix 7

-Mendix 7 does no longer require a state store like Mendix 6.
-This makes it easier to scale out and has better performance compared to Mendix 6.
+Mendix 7 makes it easier to scale out.
 The absence of the need for a state store results in the fact that nothing needs to be configured for running Mendix 7 in clustering mode.
 Based on the `CF_INSTANCE_INDEX` variable, the runtime starts either in leader or slave mode.
 The leader mode will do the database synchronization activities (when necessary), while the slaves will automatically wait until that is finished.

-NOTE: The setting `CLUSTER_ENABLED` and the REDIS related settings will have no effect anymore in Mendix 7 and are ignored.
+NOTE: The previously documented setting `CLUSTER_ENABLED` and the REDIS related settings for Mendix 6 will have no effect anymore in Mendix 7 and are ignored.

 ### Offline buildpack settings